-The Dutch won gold again on the final day of the International Skating Union (ISU) World Junior Championships at the Arena Lodowa in Tomaszów Mazowiecki in Poland.
+The Netherlands had a clean sweep in the women's 1,000 metres and took five of the six women's medals on day two of the International Skating Union (ISU) World Junior Speed Skating Championships at the Arena Lodowa in Tomaszów Mazowiecki.

 Femke Kok won the women’s 1,000m in the Polish town, leading an all-Dutch podium in a time of 1min 17.143sec.